MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/network/porting-ndis-6-x-drivers-to-ndis-6-60.md

 ---
-title: Porting NDIS 6.x Drivers to NDIS 6.60
+title: Porting NDIS 6.x drivers to NDIS 6.60
 description: NDIS 6.60 is substantially the same as NDIS 6.50.
 For detailed information about new features for NDIS 6.60, see Introduction to NDIS 6.60. ms.assetid: EEDB1D20-BF50-4970-ACCB-FA289C8A7065 ms.author: windowsdriverdev